 Because bananas are loaded with fructose, they can present a danger to your dog.
 For this reason, it is important that you only feed your dog’s bananas in moderation and also take into account the size of your dog when deciding on an appropriate portion size.
 While bananas are great for dogs, avoid feeding them an entire banana.
 Instead, use bananas as a treat or reward for your dog.
 Additionally, you should feed your dog cut up pieces or mashed banana since dogs won’t chew something as soft as a banana.

 There are many different ways that you can serve bananas to your dog to enhance the treat-like qualities of the fruit and make them something dogs love.
+Better yet, treat them to banana biscuits for dogs for a banana experience they are bound to love.
 One of the most popular ways is to stuff a piece of banana into a Kong or similar toy and top it with natural peanut butter (avoid any with xylitol, as it is fatal to dogs) and throw your treat in the freezer.
 This way, you can be sure that your portion is small enough to avoid any dangerous spike in blood sugar, while also giving your dog a tasty treat they will be sure to enjoy while still reaping the benefits of eating bananas.